mgatelabs/LimitedMediaServer/README.md

 pip install -r requirements.txt
 ```

-If everything is worked, open your browser to http://serveraddress/, for your local machine it would be [http://localhost](http://localhost).
+If everything is worked, open your browser to http://serveraddress:5000/ (Linux), http://serveraddress/ (Windows), for your local windows machine it would be [http://localhost](http://localhost).

 ### User Setup